-The new aerodynamic design includes a raised center grow, no hosel fin, rounder toe, and reduced drop from the crown to the skirt.
-We even found that this driver can help add distance so some golfers’ game.
+The new aerodynamic design includes a raised center grow, no hosel fin, rounded toe, and reduced drop from the crown to the skirt.
+We even found that this driver can help add distance to some golfers’ games.
 This is not a typical feature of a driver so definitely an advantage with this one.

 There are very few drawbacks to this driver.
 First, we don’t like that the material scratches easily.
 You hit several balls and you will notice that there are already scratches, which is not ideal when you’re making an investment in a new driver.

 In addition, the sound is not perfect.
 If you really want a solid sound upon impact, this probably wouldn’t be the perfect driver for you.

 You’ll get the typical “ting” sound out of this driver.
 However, if you can hit the ball far and straight with it, which you probably can, you might not care too much about the sound you get when you make contact.

 9.PGX Offset Golf Driver to Fix Your Slice

 - Headcover included.